pizzatakeaway/nupic/README.md

     1. **Error Metric**: by default, your model’s accuracy will be evaluated using a MAPE (Mean Average Percent Error) error metric over the last 1000 records seen by the model.
     1. **Custom Error Metric**: [link](http://nupic.docs.numenta.org/stable/guides/swarming/running.html#using-custom-error-metrics)
 1. run `run_swarm.py --maxWorkers=4`
+1. The parameters models returned by `swarm.py` performed very poorly.
+See `~ab_experiments/notebooks/Univariate_SwarmParam.ipynb`.

+The paramaters returned by `from nupic.frameworks.opf.common_models.cluster_params import getScalarMetricWithTimeOfDayAnomalyParams` perform way better.
+This has then been used in all other experiments.